revati-naik/Path-Planning-using-A-/phase_3/README.md

 # Path-Planning-using-A_Star (with non-holonomic constraints)
-Implement A* Algorithm to find the shortest path between start and endpoint.
+Implementation of A* Algorithm to find the shortest path between start and endpoint.

 # ENPM661_Proj3_Phase3
-A* implementation for Rigid Robot with non-holonomic constraints
+A* implementation for Rigid Robot (turtlebot3 - Burger) with non-holonomic constraints

-The main file is Astar_rigid.py
+The main file is `Astar_rigid.py`

 ## Dependencies
 Numpy